Kenyalang Park Collective Memories — Collaborative Insights

 Uncle Zhou, who resides in the Phase 3 residential area of Kenyalang Park, welcomed us with open arms.
 He was more than happy to pose for photos and gave us a tour, sharing stories about the neighbourhood’s evolution.

 There was a time when I accidentally tripped while taking a photo at Traffic Garden, and the news quickly spread throughout the entire commercial area of Kenyalang Park.
 It was quite touching that ever since then, people would check on me every time we spoke.
-Over time, I’ve come to love the vibrant life at Kenyalang Park.
+Over time, I have come to love the vibrant life at Kenyalang Park.

 Moreover, Kenyalang Park’s scenic beauty is captivating.
 The parks, streets, and shops are picturesque, making them ideal for photography.
 I captured numerous vintage-style photos and even recreated old photographs of Kenyalang Park.

 After returning to Taiwan, I will definitely miss the moments spent in Kuching, from the comforting dinners at Grandma’s house with Min, to the enjoyable chats with Jenny, the morning runs with Lance, and even the detour we would take to avoid that one scary dog.
-I will also miss the flavours of Kim Garden’s fried bananas, the coconut kaya cake from Mayflower Cake House, the fried kueh tiaw from the food court, the cheese naan from the Indian restaurant, and the milk tea treated by Sister Hong Luan… these flavours will be sorely missed. 😍
+I will also miss the flavours of Kim Garden’s fried bananas, the coconut kaya cake from Mayflower Cake House, the ‘cha kueh’ from the food court, the cheese naan from the Indian restaurant, and the milk tea treated by Sister Hong Luan… these flavours will be sorely missed. 😍

 In conclusion, I extend my heartfelt gratitude to everyone we met in Kuching.
 Your warmth and assistance truly enriched our journey.
 I am grateful for several remarkable experiences, such as receiving a tetanus jab abroad, being granted a precious medical card, meeting university students from different countries, witnessing the down-to-earth nature of the Mayor of MBKS, learning about the history of Sarawak, and trying on various traditional clothes.
-Additionally, I’ve gained a deeper understanding of leadership challenges, language barriers, the difficulties of event organisation, and the importance of embracing everyone’s differences.
+Additionally, I have gained a deeper understanding of leadership challenges, language barriers, the difficulties of event organisation, and the importance of embracing everyone’s differences.
 I will cherish these moments and am deeply thankful to everyone who shared them with me. 😊

 Tsai Mu Hua